tier4/AutowareArchitectureProposal.proj/design/Perception/Perception.md

 Perception
 =============
 # Overview
 Perception stack recognizes the surrounding of the vehicle to achieve safe and efficient autonomous driving.
 The output of Sensing describes environment "as is", and is usually too primitive to be used directly for high-level planning.
-Perception stack will extract key and organize it into more meaningful data for Planning stack.
+Perception stack will extract key features and refrom them into more meaningful data for Planning stack.

 ![Perception_overview](/design/img/PerceptionOverview.svg)

 # Role
-Perception stack has 2 main roles.
+Perception stack has 4 main roles.

 - **Object Recognition**
+  - This consist of three main steps: Detection, Tracking, and Prediction
+  - Final output of Object recognition will be expanded from BoundingBox message in AutowareAuto including predicted path of the object.
+  - There will be inter-module messages (DetectedObjects.msg and TrackingObjects.msg).
 - **Traffic Light Recognition**
+  - Perception stack will output the state of traffic light, i.e. output the combination of light bulbs that are lit.
+  - Behavior associated to the state will be decided in the Planner module
+  - Traffic Light recognition will be subdivided into the detection module and classification module
+- **Free Space Recognition**
+  - Output occupied space as 2D occupied points
+  - The difference from object recognition is that object recognition is only meant to recognize objects that are semantically explainable to planner (e.g. Pedestrian, vehicle, cyclists, etc), whereas Freespace/OccupiedSpace recognition is meant to provide geometrically drivable space.
+- **Environment Recognition**
+  - It is expected to output global variable of the environment, including weather, road surface condition, luminosity, and visibility.
+  - Message definition will be TBD

 ## Use Cases
 Perception must provide enough information to support following use cases: